Get started with climaemet

 b.
 Use an environment variable

-This is a temporary alternative.
-You can set your API key as an environment variable
+Alternatively, set the API key as an environment variable for the current session:

 Sys.setenv(AEMET_API_KEY = "YOUR_API_KEY")